akvelon/react-native-sms-user-consent/README.md

 React Native wrapper for Android's SMS User Consent API, ready to use in React Native components with minimum effort.

+## iOS

+SMS User Consent API exists only on Android, so this package is Android-only.
+Calling the APIs on a non-Android environment is no-op.

+If you want auto-filling on iOS, `textContentType="oneTimeCode"` for `TextInput` is the way to go.
+Basically, this is the only way for iOS

 ## Getting started

 Will be available after uploading to NPM.